rbind/deleeuw/README.md

-This is a repo to host the source files for Jan de Leeuw's ever growing web site.
+This is a repo to host the source files for Jan de Leeuw's growing web site.